 5. Free Music Archive

-Free Music Archive was founded in 2009 by independent radio station WFMU to give creators like you access to original music that its artists have made available using Creative Commons licenses.
+Free Music Archive was founded in 2009 by independent radio station WFMU to give creators access to original music that its artists made available using Creative Commons licenses.

 Pros: As a champion of independent artists, Free Music Archive have a wide range of music styles to choose from.
 You’ll also need to sift through loads of tracks to find the right one for you though, thanks to Free Music Archive’s simplistic search options.